 Neutropenia.
-Across trials, neutropenia was the most frequently reported adverse reaction (AR) (74%), and a grade 3/4 decrease in neutrophil count (based on laboratory findings) was reported in 58% of patients in the KISQALI treatment groups.
-Among the patients who had grade 2, 3, or 4 neutropenia, the median time to grade ≥2 was 16 days.
+Across KISQALI treatment groups neutropenia was the most frequently reported adverse reaction (AR) (75%), and a grade 3/4 decrease in neutrophil count (based on laboratory findings) was reported in 62% of patients in the KISQALI treatment groups.
+Among the patients who had grade 2, 3, or 4 neutropenia, the median time to grade ≥2 was 17 days.
 The median time to resolution of grade ≥3 (to normalization or grade <3) was 12 days in the KISQALI treatment groups.
-Febrile neutropenia was reported in 1% of patients in the KISQALI treatment groups.
-Treatment discontinuation due to neutropenia was 0.8%.
+Febrile neutropenia was reported in 1.7% of patients in the KISQALI treatment groups.
+Treatment discontinuation due to neutropenia was 1%.

 Perform complete blood count (CBC) before initiating therapy with KISQALI.
 Monitor CBC every 2 weeks for the first 2 cycles, at the beginning of each of the subsequent 4 cycles, and as clinically indicated.
 Based on the severity of the neutropenia, KISQALI may require dose interruption, reduction, or discontinuation.

 Embryo-fetal toxicity.
 Based on findings from animal studies and the mechanism of action, KISQALI can cause fetal harm when administered to a pregnant woman.
 In animal reproduction studies, administration of KISQALI to pregnant rats and rabbits during organogenesis caused embryo-fetal toxicities at maternal exposures that were 0.6 and 1.5 times the human clinical exposure, respectively, based on area under the curve.
 Advise pregnant women of the potential risk to a fetus.
 Advise women of reproductive potential to use effective contraception during therapy with KISQALI and for at least 3 weeks after the last dose.